 To initiate a WRITE EXTENDED ADDRESS REGISTER command, the WRITE ENABLE command must be executed to set the write enable latch bit to 1.
+(Note: The WRITE ENABLE command must NOT be executed on the N25Q256A83ESF40x and N25Q256A83E1240x devices.)
 S# is driven LOW and held LOW until the eighth bit of the last data byte has been latched in, after which it must be driven HIGH.
 The command code is input on DQ0, followed by the data bytes.
 For dual SPI protocol, the command code is input on DQ[1:0], followed by the data bytes.
 For quad SPI protocol, the command code is input on DQ[3:0], followed by the data bytes.

 Because register bits are volatile, change to the bits is immediate.
-After the data is latched in, S# must be driven HIGH.
+If S# is not driven HIGH, the command is not executed, the flag status register error bits are not set, and the write enable latch remains set to 1.
 Reserved bits are not affected by this command.